-NOTE: To connect an HDMI device to your computer, you need an HDMI cable, purchased separately.

-1. Connect one end of the HDMI cable to the HDMI port on the computer.
+- NOTE: To connect an HDMI device to your computer, you need an HDMI cable, purchased separately. - 1.
+Connect one end of the HDMI cable to the HDMI port on the computer. - NOTE: HDMI port shapes can vary by product.

 - Connect the other end of the cable to the high-definition TV or monitor. - 3.
-Press f1 to cycle through these display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.
+Press f1 to cycle through four display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.